 30% of your after-tax income should go towards your wants.

-This includes travel, restaurants, entertainment, shopping, monthly subscriptions, and luxury products.
+This includes vacations, restaurants, concerts, movies, entertainment, shopping, monthly subscriptions, and luxury products.

 20% of your after-tax income should go towards your savings.

-This includes cash savings, debt payments, emergency fund, retirement, and investments.
+This includes cash savings, debt payments such as student loans, emergency fund, retirement, investments, and other savings goals.

 How do you calculate percent of budget?